Skip to main content

 Entry requirements

-A clinical placement in an approved maternity hospital is required.
-The student is responsible for applying for and securing a position as a midwifery student in one of the approved hospitals.
+• Midwifery Practice Experience (MPE) is required to be secured in an approved maternity hospital.
+The student is responsible for the application and securing of a position as a midwifery student in one of the approved hospitals.

 English language requirements